 - RTT prepares a class ranking report for 9th, 10th, 11th, and 12th grades by June 15th each year.

 - RTT provides letters for dual credits approval, DMV, Governor’s School, & scholarship programs.

 - RTT can issue a withdrawal letter for students transitioning from public school programs.

-- RTT offers free transcript tutorials and forms.
+- RTT offers transcript preparation and assistance for all high schoolers.

 - RTT’s local director provides prompt response for member assistance.